Pet Insurance 101

 If your veterinarian recently recommended acupuncture for your cat or dog to treat a condition that wasn’t pre-existing, you should know that Fetch will cover up to 90% of the cost.
 But remember, it must be performed by your veterinarian to be covered by pet insurance.

-Acupuncture is usually recommended as a treatment method for pets that struggle with chronic pain or other injuries or illnesses, like arthritis, seizures, cancer or endocrine disease, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Acupuncture is usually recommended as a treatment method for pets that struggle with chronic pain or other injuries or illnesses, like arthritis, seizures, cancer or endocrine disease, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 Even though putting needles into a pet’s skin doesn’t sound like the most relaxing or pleasant treatment, there are several benefits to the practice.